Dale Derkatch: Post-playing career

 After his retirement, Derkatch was hired by the Washington Capitals as a scout in 1998.
 In 2008, Derkatch became head coach of the Regina Pats, lasting just one season before becoming skills coach and director of hockey personnel with the Prince Albert Raiders.
-In 2015, Derkatch became an amateur scout for the Toronto Maple Leafs.
+In 2015, Derkatch became an amateur scout for the Toronto Maple Leafs, taking the same position at the Columbus Blue Jackets in 2022, before being appointed Assistant General Manager by the Regina Pats in 2024.